typhoon-php/typhoon/docs/reflection.md

 ```

 `typhoon/phpstorm-reflection-stubs` is a bridge for `jetbrains/phpstorm-stubs`.
 Without this package internal classes
-and functions cannot not be reflected.
+and functions are reflected from native reflection without templates.

 ## Basic Usage